open/close all folders

-Evil Is Cool: The bad guys of "Blood Gulch" weren't exactly uncool, but Meta takes this trope Up to Eleven as the most badass villain in the entire series.
+- Evil Is Cool: The bad guys of "Blood Gulch" weren't exactly uncool, but Meta takes this trope Up to 11 as the most badass villain in the entire series.

 Season 7: Recreation

-Epileptic Trees: C.T. has created many, mostly in regards to who it was that ordered him to go to Sandtrap.
+- Epileptic Trees: C.T. has created many, mostly in regards to who it was that ordered him to go to Sandtrap.
 The fact that Washington seems to know him (or rather, her) in Revelation and said that it was "impossible" for her to be there only added to them.
 The character's real identity (The man in charge of the 'Insurrection' troopers that worked for Charon Industries) has only raised further speculation.

 Delta: I believe that Agent Washington's sanity is well within acceptable deviations, for now.

-He's Just Hiding: When Wash shot Donut, theories involving holograms sprang forth from the discussion boards on the site.
+- He's Just Hiding: When Wash shot Donut, theories involving holograms sprang forth from the discussion boards on the site.
 (These were quickly Jossed.)
 Of course he was still alive, just not in the way fans expected.

 - Moral Event Horizon: A retroactively subverted example is Washington shooting Lopez and Donut.
-Neither had posed anything near a threat to him, and he just shot them.
-And while Lopez is a robot, Washington probably didn't know that.
-And even if he did...
-For Donut, there was no excuse.
-In fact, he killed the two characters who had nothing to do with his incarceration!
-Subverted in Season 8 with the revelation that he just put a possible threat into recovery mode, though none of the other characters present at the time knew this ( he would also later save Donut from an attacking Tex robot duplicate, and say "we're done here").
-In the case of Lopez, on the other hand, he did say he had made backups of himself in the case that he were killed.
+Neither had posed anything near a threat to him, and he just shot them, killing the only characters who had nothing to do with his incarceration!
+The subversion comes in Season 8 with the revelation that he just put Donut into recovery mode, though none of the other characters knew this.
+His later saving of Donut from one of the Tex robots in the Season 10 finale would fully absolve him.

 Washington: Get them, Meta.
 Get them!